Biography

 Nazli Efe holds dual citizenship in Turkey and Cyprus, having grown up in both cultures.
 She studied Architecture at Bahcesehir University in Istanbul and at Virginia Tech University in Washington, DC.
 After five years of working in the creative industries, she earned her MFA with high honors from Pratt Institute in 2022.
 As an interdisciplinary artist, Nazli creates installations, sculptures, and performances that explore themes of Water, the unconscious mind, and memory.

-Her work has been exhibited at RAINRAIN Gallery, the Sotheby's Institute of Art, Long Island City Artists, Field Projects, and she has held an online exhibition with the New Art Dealers Alliance.
+Her work has been exhibited at RAINRAIN Gallery, the Sotheby's Institute of Art, Monira Foundation, Field Projects, and she has held an online exhibition with the New Art Dealers Alliance.
 Nazli is the recipient of several awards, including the Stutzman Family Foundation Sculpture Award Special Recognition, and the Pratt Outstanding Merit Award.
 Her work has been featured in Hyperallergic and Whitehot magazines.
 She participated in the Pratt>Forward Residency Program in 2024 and is currently a fellow in The Bronx Museum's AIM Program.
-Since 2022, Nazli has been a Member Artist at the Elizabeth Foundation for the Arts Studio Program in New York.
+Nazli teaches Drawing & Painting at Pratt Institute K-12 Center and has been running wax-sculpture workshops in different organizations.
+Nazli has been a Member Artist at the Elizabeth Foundation for the Arts Studio Program in New York since 2022.

 Statement

-Being half Turkish, a country surrounded by Water on three sides, and half Cypriot; an island in the Mediterranean Sea, Nazli grew up constantly interacting with Water.
+Being half Turkish—a country surrounded by Water on three sides—and half Cypriot, from an island in the Mediterranean, I grew up in constant connection with Water.

 Photo by Steve Riskind